papaux/ssh-slim/README.md

 ![example-docker-hub-docker-tag](https://gist.githubusercontent.com/papaux/101c5efb2cc124ab594465572f43ac33/raw/31fb9105e45d983ff91113c8003e051a22e4620c/docker-hub-build-rules.png)

-Documentation about build hooks is really hard to find, especially what is the default build command.
+Documentation about build hooks is really hard to find, especially what is the default build command in the hook.

 These links can be useful to understand:
 - [What is a build hook](https://docs.docker.com/docker-hub/builds/advanced/#override-build-test-or-push-commands)